ntua-el20227/data-models-workshop/readme-not.md

 └── tests                        # Test suite for the application
 ```

-## Git Development
-Absolutely, I can enrich the README by adding a section for common Git commands that are useful during development.
-Here's how you might structure it:

----

 ## Development with Git

 To ensure smooth development and collaboration, it's essential to familiarize yourself with Git operations.
 Below are some of the most commonly used Git commands in this workflow: